elioverbey/giste/_posts/2022-12-20-marketing-operations-manager-job-description.md

 ---
 layout: post
-title:  "All about Jeopardy categories: the all time categories for all seasons"
+title:  "A Guide to all Jeopardy!
+Categories"
 categories: trivia
 permalink: jeopardy-categories/
 ---